ibm-cloud-docs/FileStorage/accessing-file-storage-ubuntu.md

 {: #authUbuntuhostterraform}
 {: terraform}

-To authorize a compute host to access the share, use the `ibm_storage_file` resource and specify the `allowed_virtual_guest_ids` for virtual servers, or `allowed_hardware_ids` for bare metal servers.
+To authorize a Compute host to access the share, use the `ibm_storage_file` resource and specify the `allowed_virtual_guest_ids` for virtual servers, or `allowed_hardware_ids` for bare metal servers.
 Specify `allowed_ip_addresses` to define which IP addresses have access to the storage.

 The following example defines that the Virtual Server with the ID `28961689` can access the volume from the `10.146.139.64/26` subnet, and `10.146.139.84` address.